CircuitSetup/Remote/README.md

 ## Firmware Installation / Firmware Update

 If a previous version of the Remote firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update", select the pre-compiled binary file ("**remote-A10001986.ino.nodemcu-32s.bin**" or "**Remote_vX.YY.bin**") provided in the [Release package](https://github.com/realA10001986/Remote/releases), and click on *Update*.
+Enter the [Config Portal](#the-config-portal), click on "Update & Upload", select the pre-compiled binary file ("**remote-A10001986-Vx.xx.bin**" or "**Remote_vX.YY.bin**") provided in the [Release package](https://github.com/realA10001986/Remote/releases), and click on *Update*.

 <details>
 <summary>Installing on a fresh ESP32...</summary>